spyoungtech/tempus.ahk/README.md

 From the [releases page](https://github.com/spyoungtech/tempus.ahk/releases) you can download the compiled `tempus_ahk.dll` file and `tempus.ahk` file (or the `tempus_ahk.zip` containing these).
 To ensure Dll loading works correctly, you should ensure that
 `tempus_ahk.dll` is somewhere on the Dll Library load search path, such as in the working directory, or a directory on `PATH`.
-Alternatively, you may edit the `DllLoad` directive in `tempus.ahk` to hardcode the path.
-See [DllLoad](https://www.autohotkey.com/docs/v2/lib/_DllLoad.htm) for more information.
+Alternatively, you may provide your own `DllLoad` directive before `#Include tempus.ahk` to load the DLL.
+See
+[DllLoad](https://www.autohotkey.com/docs/v2/lib/_DllLoad.htm) for more information.

 See also: [Binary security](#binary-security).